jupyter-server/enterprise_gateway/docs/source/getting-started.md

 ## Getting started

-Jupyter Enterprise Gateway requires Python (Python 3.3 or greater, or Python 2.7) and is intended to be installed on a [Apache Spark 2.x](http://spark.apache.org/docs/latest/index.html) cluster.
+Jupyter Enterprise Gateway requires Python (Python 3.3 or greater, or Python 2.7) and is intended to be installed on a node (typically the master node) of a managed cluster.
+Although its design center is for running kernels in [Apache Spark 2.x](http://spark.apache.org/docs/latest/index.html) clusters, clusters configured without Apache Spark are also acceptable.

 The following Resource Managers are supported with the Jupyter Enterprise Gateway: